 Mr Wright initially learnt clog-dancing from his mother.
 Then learnt clog-dancing from Mr Kinsella of Whitehaven and Mr J Moar from Clifton.
 Mr Wright was a singer and worked, when about 20, with Oliver Cowper who taught in various towns and villages in the area.
 At the time dancing to popular songs was current.
 Mr Wright and his sister had been music hall singers and had toured Scotland and Cumberland when teenagers.
 Used to do a dance turn with his brother in picture houses between films.

 Mr Wright trained a team of Carnival dancers for 40 years.
+Probably the Mr Wright referred to in the West Cumberland News of 12 July 1958 as running dance classes.

 In the old days at dances the men would shuffle off in figures where it would fit.
 However, this died out.